The Northumbrian Pipers' Society

 Contact: email - firstname.lastname@example.org

 "I have been a member of the NPS and playing the Northumbrian pipes since about 1987.
 I have previously been Hon Secretary and Vice-Chairman (many years ago) and felt honoured to be made a Vice President.
 I am keen to support the continued development of the instrument and its music, particularly within the traditional style."

 Started playing in 1982, living near Cambridge.
 After 1 year, met Mike Nelson, who taught me a lot: tunes, playing, fettling, and introduced me to other pipers, particularly Joe Hutton and the Robbs.
 In 1993, Joe asked me to help teach on the Rothbury course, and I have taught there and on other courses, when invited, since.
 Moved back to Northumberland in 2003, joined Robson's Choice, went to Strakonice with Neil Smith and Robson's Choice in 2004, 6, 8 and 10

-I have lived in South East Northumberland most of my life, my father had a part made set of pipes from evening classes and I had vowed to get them finished them one day and maybe learn them.
-Last December, out for a quiet meal in Alnwick, we heard the Alnwick Pipers Society playing together.
-Then the journey started, before long my father had given me his work in progress pipes.
-I had a christmas present of a weekend course and lessons with Susan and Malcolm at Northumbriansandpipers.
-A set of working Evans pipes, all the way from Alaska had landed that was that, the hard part started.
-What I hope to bring to the committee, as well a shared passion for the learning pipes, is the beginners view, as I'm very much still at the start of the piping journey.
-I work in project delivery for a global IT company, so I will be looking after the NPS Website and such matters, related comments and suggestions are always welcome.
+I have lived in South East Northumberland most of my life, my father had a part made set of pipes from evening classes and I had vowed to get them finished them one day and maybe learn them: both process have started.
+What I hope to bring to the committee, as well a shared passion for learning to play the pipes, is the beginner's view, as I'm very much still at the start of the piping journey.
+I work in project delivery for a global IT company, so I will be looking after the NPS Website and such matters, and your related comments and suggestions are always welcome.

 Contact: email email@example.com